Enough7/veins/usagenotes.md

 This document contains notes I wrote while using VEINS.
 Currently mostly an overview of what is where.
 ## Version
-In order to run the most recent version of VEINS (3.0), see [the tutorial](http://veins.car2x.org/tutorial/).
+In order to run the most recent version of VEINS (4a1), see [the tutorial](http://veins.car2x.org/tutorial/).
 In particular, make sure you have sumo 0.21.0 and OMNeT++ (these notes assume 4.5).
-For the scripts to work correctly, the `opp_run` binary of OMNeT++ should be in the search path; in other words, `PATH` should contain the omnetpp binary folder (e.g., `/home/namnatulco/ulm/simulation/omnetpp-4.5./bin`)
+For the scripts to work correctly, the `opp_run` binary of OMNeT++ should be in the search path; in other words, `PATH` should contain the omnetpp binary folder (e.g., `/home/namnatulco/ulm/simulation/omnetpp-4.5./bin`).
+It is also helpful to define SUMOPATH as the path to your sumo binary.
+If you want to use C++11 features, make sure to set OMNETPP_CONFIGFILE to Makefile.inc (included in this repository)

 ## Structure
 The following are some important files; read this to understand how the veins respository/directory is organized.